 - Step 1 : Compute less than cumulative frequencies (lcf) for the given frequency distribution.
-Assign zero lcf for the preceding class of the first class - Step 2 : Take upper class boundaries on the X-axis and lcf. on the Y-axis on XY-plane - Step 3 : Plot the points (x,y) where x = upper class boundary, y = cf, for all classes. - Step 4 : Join these points by a smooth free hand curve.
+Assign zero lcf for the preceding class of the first class - Step 2 : Take upper class boundaries on the X-axis and lcf. on the Y-axis in XY-plane - Step 3 : Plot the points (x,y) where x = upper class boundary, y = l.c.f, for all classes. - Step 4 : Join these points by a smooth free hand curve.
 This curve is called "less than ogive".